helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

 ## Stakeholders

 - **Who is affected by this HIP?**
-  - Existing and future operators of data-only hotspots will benefit from reduced costs and the ability to update their hotspots' locations without additional charges once per month.
+  - Existing and future operators of data-only hotspots will benefit from reduced costs and the ability to update their data-only hotspots' locations without additional charges once per month.

 ## Detailed Explanation

 - **Introduce and explain new concepts:**
   - Data-only hotspots will be eligible for a reduced onboarding fee of 500,000 DC ($5).
-After onboarding, these hotspots can assert their location for free once per month (30 epochs).
+After onboarding, these data-only hotspots can assert their location for free once per month (30 epochs).
 Any additional assertions within the same period will cost 100,000 DC ($1).
 - **How the proposal would be implemented:**
   - Users will use the Helium Wallet App, Maker App, or CLI Wallet to initiate location assertions.
 The system will check if a free assertion is available; if not, a fee will apply.
 The onboarding process remains unchanged but at a reduced cost.
 Solana fees will still apply for both onboarding and assertions.